2/21/2025

 speaker

-Conference Operator
+Conference Call Operator

 Thank you.
-Thank you.
 There are no further questions at this time.
 I will now turn the call back to Dave for the closing remarks.

 speaker

-Dave Lesenson
+Dave Pleasanson

-Vice President of Investor Relations
+Vice President, Investor Relations

 Thank you, Jenny.
 And thank you all for your interest in Amira.
-Please feel free to reach out to the investor relations team if you have any follow up questions.
+Please feel free to reach out to the investor relations team if you have any follow-up questions.
 Thank you all and have a great day.

 speaker

-Conference Operator
+Conference Call Operator

 Thank you.
 Ladies and gentlemen, the conference has now ended.
 Thank you all for joining.
 You may all disconnect your lines.